 I am VERY curious about the editorial calendar and REALLY hope it’s for the best :) we’ll see this week I guess…

-I’m also curious for new style icons, hello AmandahBrohman, Chichichicjb, beware_of_my_heels??? :) I guess we’ll find out soon enough…posted about 3 years ago
+I’m also curious for new style icons, hello AmandahBrohman, Chichichicjb, beware_of_my_heels??? :) I guess we’ll find out soon enough…posted over 6 years ago